rajaduraim1999/Android-Native-Google-Login-Integration/README.md

 * The google-services.json file contains your API keys and other configuration details, so be sure to keep it private and secure.

 ## Credits
-This app was created by [Rajadurai M].
+This app was created by **[rajaduraim1999]**.
 If you have any questions or suggestions, please feel free to contact me.

 ## Acknowledgements
 This project uses the following third-party libraries: